-This is because the onset of symptoms is gradual, and many mistake the early symptoms of Parkinson’s for natural aging.
+This is because the onset of symptoms is gradual and many mistakes the early symptoms of Parkinson’s for natural aging.
 Parkinson’s is second only to Alzheimer’s in occurrence.

-The first symptoms usually appear in a patient’s 60s, though early onset can affect people in their 20s.
+The first symptoms usually appear when a patient’s in their 60s, though early onset can affect people in their 20s.
 Males are 50% more likely to develop Parkinson’s than females.

 CAUSES OF PARKINSON’S

-When these cells are lost, dopamine levels drop and your brain’s ability to regulate your movements suffers.
-This is the cause of the shakes, tremors that you commonly see in Parkinson’s patients.
+When these cells are lost, dopamine levels drop and your brain’s ability to regulate your movements suffer.
+This is the cause of the shakes and tremors that you commonly see in Parkinson’s patients.